Recipe Ideas

 Variations & Substitutions

-For a milder dish, substitute bell peppers for chili or use a sweet chili sauce.
+For a milder dish, substitute bell peppers for chili or use a Sweet Chili sauce.
 To make it vegetarian, swap the chicken for tofu, ensuring you press out excess moisture first.
 Add your preferred vegetables for added nutrition and variety.

 Serving Suggestions